https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M2/Lab1/README.md

 ## Setup

-Follow the instructions provided in `setup.sql` to create a database, schema, stage as well as upload files for the Avalanche data.
+Follow the instructions provided in `setup.sql` to create a database, schema, stage as well as read files for the Avalanche project.

 ## Using the Data